sireeshdevaraj/SHIRO-MANHWA-API/README.md

 RANDOM recommendation [/random-manhwa](https://manhwas.herokuapp.com/random-manhwa)

-## Want a Discord Bot that can do all these? with moderation and anime info bot?,no worries,Shiro is here.
+## Want a Discord Bot that can do all these? with moderation and anime info?,no worries,Shiro is here.
 First ever Verified Manhwa Bot on Discord Invite?:[SHIRO](https://top.gg/bot/909026192785551371)

 ![image](https://user-images.githubusercontent.com/65805722/146648535-e1011b6c-8573-4675-a823-a80ea46cfec4.png)